tower120/epoch_pattern/EpochTuple/Readme.md

 </tr>
 </table>

+Guard and update accept epochs in the same order as they appear in tuple.

 ---

 It is recommended to inherit `Epoch`, this way you'll have more type safety, and compiler assisted checks: